Skip to this page's content

 Neighborhood House, in partnership with the King County Housing Authority (KCHA), is proud to announce the grand opening of the Seola Gardens Early Learning Center.
 This new facility will provide culturally responsive, high-quality early education for children ages 1 to 5, fostering growth and development in the diverse community around Seola Gardens in White Center.

-KCHA's 2025 Moving to Work (MTW) Plan is available for review and public comment until November 10th, 2024.
+KCHA's 2025 Moving to Work (MTW) Plan received public comments from October 7 through November 10, 2024.
 MTW gives KCHA local flexibility through waivers from certain HUD regulations.
 This flexibility allows us to shape our federally funded programs to better respond to local conditions, streamline operations, and support residents and tenants in their goals of health, education, and economic independence.
 Learn more and submit comments here: https://www.kcha.org/about/news/mtw

 The 2023 Resident Characteristics Data Book (PDF) collects available administrative data to describe the demographics, income, and use of housing assistance for KCHA's federally-assisted households, including individuals and families living in KCHA-owned public housing or who use Housing Choice Vouchers.
 Presented to the KCHA Board of Directors in August 2024, you can review the 2023 Resident Characteristics Slide Presentation (PDF) for a summary.